We were excited to catch up with longtime Birmingham investor, Bryan Miles.

 Bryan Miles: So when we turnkey, we sell our turkeys through a company based out of San Francisco and we have to have $500 or less CapEx.
 So basically what they’re telling us is they come in and inspect that home, and then if they give us state line item, we want this corrected or this needs to be done, if it is over $500, we have to take care of that.
 We do take care that.
 We take care of everything on that list, period.
 We just do it.
 We want a clean inspection from this group.
 Basically that house … When I think of a turnkey, it’s got a new roof, normally it’s gone down to the decking.
 So there’s a new roof, HVAC system is brand new.
 We do an all electric house.
 So we have to make sure we’ve got between 150 to 200 amps service on those houses.
 So if it’s not there, we put in a new electrical service.
 Of course the outside is painted, the inside is painted.
 Most of the time we are gutting a bathroom or both bathrooms.
 We always try to add at least a half bathroom.
 Hardwoods are refinished, new fixtures; new lighting fixtures, new plumbing fixtures.
 If it has copper water lines, we will save them.
 If not, we pick all of that.
 That is basically our turnkey product is what it is.

 Matthew Whitaker: I want to talk about a couple of things you mentioned just to clarify for everybody.
 The company he’s mentioning is Roofstock out of San Francisco, was actually out of Oakland but out of that kind of Northern California area, and there’s a lot of turnkey providers that are turning to them to sell product.
 We’re actually going to have them on the show one of our next few episodes to talk about turnkey and selling through their platform.
-The other thing I think is important because this is something that’s very important to our residents is an all electric house.
+The other thing I think is important because this is something that’s very important to our tenants is an all electric house.
 So let’s talk about that a little bit, Bryan.
-Why would a tenant or a resident want an all electric?
+Why would a tenant or a tenant want an all electric?